Guyver: Dark Hero: Plot

 At the camp, Atkins and his commandos prevent Crane from executing the archaeological team and safely evacuate them.
 However, Atkins is captured and his commandos are brutally murdered by one of the escaping Zoanoids.

 Sean reveals to Cori that he plans to destroy the ship.
 Whilst Sean communicates with the ship, seeing images of prehistoric times with the creation of Zoanoids and the Guyver units, Cori plants dynamites in the dig site but is captured by Crane and his Zoanoids.
 With Cori as a hostage, Crane demands Sean to deactivate the Guyver unit and surrender.
 Marcus intervenes and a battle ensues: Marcus battles Crane but is killed in the process, Atkins manage to kill Brandi, a Zoanoid as well, after electrocuting and finally shooting her dead.
-Sean kills the remaining Zoanoids and confronts Crane, who reveals he had merged with the damaged Guyver unit and transforms into a Guyver-Zoanoid.
-Faster and stronger, he overwhelms Sean, stabbing him in the chest, but Cori shoots Crane’s Control Medal.
-Sean removes the damaged Control Medal - which causes the Guyver suit to consume Crane - and uses his Mega Smasher to put Crane out of his misery.
+Sean kills the remaining Zoanoids and confronts Crane, who reveals he has merged with the damaged Guyver unit and transforms into a Guyver-Zoanoid.
+Faster and stronger, he overwhelms Sean, stabbing him in the chest, but Cori shoots Crane's Control Medal.
+Sean removes the damaged Control Medal – which causes the Guyver suit to consume Crane – and uses his Mega Smasher to put Crane out of his misery.

 Following the events, Sean reveals to Cori that the Guyvers were a failed experiment: in prehistoric times, aliens had attempted to turn primitive humans into Guyvers to fight their wars, but the humans rebelled, forcing the aliens to leave Earth.
 Using his Control Medal, Sean instructs the ship to return to its home planet.
 With the battle won, Atkins attempts to recruit Sean to aid the government in fighting an underground war against the Cronos Corporation, but Sean refuses and drives off with Cori instead.